behrmanz/behrmanz.github.io/_projects/3_project.md

 Furthermore, our ultimate workshop was co-sponsored by the [PAT](https://smtd.umich.edu/departments/performing-arts-technology/) department, with faculty member [Kiera Saltz](https://kierasaltz.com/) presenting on advanced modality opportunities within TouchDesigner.

-A post-mortem of the project as well as footage from the final session can be found below:
+A post-mortem of the project as well as footage from the final session will be uploaded soon.